connorrose/Dilettantes-Guide-to-Linting/Intro-Guides/ESLint-Prettier.md

 </details>

 ### Updating ESLint configuration
 To add our new Prettier tools into our ESLint configuration, open the same **`.eslintrc.json`** file as before.
-You can copy/paste the below code exactly as-is, overwriting the contents:
+You can copy/paste the below code exactly as-is, overwriting the current contents:

 ```json
 {